 G.A.I.N. – powered by Lowe’s

+Compass Group, Hylanie and Image Design skilled volunteers recently completed a SharePoint migration and implementation for the Carolina Raptor Center.
 Game changer, Empowering, Priceless, Transformative.
-These are just a few of the words that the Carolina Raptor Center Executive Director, Jim Warren, used to describe the results of their SharePoint migration and implementation recently completed by Apparo and volunteers from Compass Group, Hylaine and Image Design.
+These are just a few of the words that the Carolina Raptor Center Executive Director, Jim Warren, used to describe the results of this project.
 This was the second project completed in their G.A.I.N. journey.

 Carolina Raptor Center is dedicated to environmental stewardship and the conservation of birds of prey, through education, research and the rehabilitation of injured and orphan raptors.